mabino/bbs-web-vm/README.md

 `systemctl enable godns.service ; systemctl start godns.service`

 The GoDNS service works with multiple, well-known domain name registrars.
+In this example `/usr/local/etc/godns.json` file, the registrar is Dreamhost and authentication is via an API login token obtained from the account.
+The arrays with keys `domain_name` and `sub_domains` catch all CNAME entries via `@`, so enumerating the individual sub-domains is unnecessary provided they all point to the same address.

 ```
 {